 During the thick of that, when my mind alternated only between getting my next breath and coming to terms with the desperate, unrelenting pain, my dad called.
+The hospital wouldn’t allow friends or family in the unit to visit, due to Covid, so we FaceTime.
 He reminded me of when I was in track and he would see me hurting at a meet and still fight through.
 He said that this was one of those times that you have to bear down and push through the pain and believe in yourself.
 This conversation became a turning point, and I decided to fight.

 I believe that the ability to discipline myself and persist came from three different parts of my childhood.
 First, from a very young age, my dad took my family and me to the Church of Christ in Mauriceville, close to where we lived in Orange.
 While I see the Church of Christ now as a very pure, vigorous and autonomous movement, as a child, I viewed it all as fire and brimstone, book, chapter and verse, lacking any charismatic elements to it.
 I felt constantly compelled by obedience, and there was a fear of God put in me to fight to resist my impulses at all times, or face the threat of burning in hell forever.
 Even though my perception was misguided, that kind of pressure to resist any and all human indulgence created a source of discipline of mind very early on.